 The Board of Trustees structure will change to create five councils.
 Our progress in fulfilling each of the five commitments included in the strategic initiative will be assessed by these five newly established councils with membership that is composed of trustees, faculty, staff, and students.
 The councils will meet quarterly in July, October, January, and April.

 Each of the five commitments will be met through a progressively evolving list of goals and action steps.
-These goals and action steps have been, and will continue to be, derived through quarterly community-wide planning exercises and through the work of our established community governance bodies, like Leadership Council, Faculty Council, Community Council, and the Racial Justice Committee.
+These goals and action steps have been, and will continue to be, derived through quarterly community-wide planning exercises and through the work of our established community governance bodies, like Leadership Council, Faculty Council, Community Council, and the Equity Council.

 Goals of the strategic plan and action steps of the strategic plan will often, but not in all cases, be advanced by the work of a task force for which the President or Board of Trustees has articulated a specific charge/mandate.
 Task forces will typically focus on a specific effort of research and/or planning and will be disbanded when the charge has been met.
 Task forces will work closely with already established community governance bodies.